Binodanand Jha

-Binodanand Jha (17 April 1900 – 1971), also known as Pandit Binodanand Jha was an Indian politician originally from the district of Deoghar, Bihar (Baidyanathdham Deoghar), now in Jharkhand.
-He was educated at the Central Calcutta College, (now Maulana Azad College) under the University of Calcutta.
+Binodanand Jha (17 April 1900 – 1971), also known as Pandit Binodanand Jha, was an Indian politician originally from the district of Deoghar, Bihar (Baidyanathdham Deoghar), now in Jharkhand.
+He was educated at the Central Calcutta College, (now Maulana Azad College) of the University of Calcutta.
 He was the Chief Minister of Bihar from February 1961 to October 1963.
-He was elected to the 5th Lok Sabha, lower house of the Parliament of India from the Darbhanga constituency of Bihar in 1971.
+He was elected to the 5th Lok Sabha, lower house of the Parliament of India, from the Darbhanga constituency of Bihar in 1971.
 He was a member of the Constituent Assembly of India in 1948 from Bihar.